CopperBadger/dotfiles/README.md

 Refer to `~/.i3/config` for keybindings-- it's mostly stock, with a few changes.
 Arrow keys are disabled in favor of vim-style movement.
 Same thing for `.vimrc`.

-Exit i3 with Super+Shift+e, but be advised that there is a bug in electro7's bar scripts that causes perl to explode after logging out.
+Exit i3 with Super+Shift+e, ~~but be advised that there is a bug in electro7's bar scripts that causes perl to explode after logging out.
 You should either immediately poweroff or reboot, or kill off perl (`pkill perl`) to save your CPU from being tortured.
-I hope this gets fixed one day.
+I hope this gets fixed one day.~~ and don't worry about Perl throwing a conniption because those day are done-city!
+You will probably have to manually kill lemonbar and xargs though (`pkill lemonbar; pkill xargs`).